astroslim/astroslim.github.io/menu/research.md

 2024

 - The Next Generation Virgo Cluster Survey (NGVS).
 XXVII.
-The Size and Structure of Globular Cluster Systems and their Connection to Dark Matter Halos

-Lim, Sungsoon, Peng, Eric W., Côté, Patrick et al.

-2024, Accepted for publication in ApJ (arXiv:2403.09926)
+The Size and Structure of Globular Cluster Systems and their Connection to Dark Matter Halos\n Lim, Sungsoon, Peng, Eric W., Côté, Patrick et al.\n 2024, Accepted for publication in ApJ (arXiv:2403.09926)